AstarNetwork/astar-docs/docs/EVM/first-contract/metamask.md

 | Currency Symbol               | ASTL                           |
 | Block Explorer URL (Optional) |                                |

-## Get your local token on Metamask
+## Get your local token on MetaMask
-Since Astar Network is building a multi-VM smart contract hub, we support both EVM and WASM with two different account systems, H160 and SS58 respectively.
+Since Astar Network has built a multi-VM smart contract hub that supports both EVM and Wasm virtual machines, we need to support two different account types, H160 and SS58 respectively.

-In order to send the asset to an H160 address (address B) from the Substrate-native SS58 address (address A), we need to convert the H160 address to its mapped Substrate-native SS58 address (address B) and send the asset directly from address A to address B via [Polkadot.js](https://polkadot.js.org/apps/).
+In order to send an asset to an H160 account (address B) from a Substrate-native ss58 account (address A), we will need to convert the H160 account address to its mapped Substrate-native ss58 account address (address B), before we can send the asset directly from address A to address B via [Polkadot.js](https://polkadot.js.org/apps/).

-Convert the destination H160 address to its mapped Substrate-native SS58 address by using our [address converter](https://hoonsubin.github.io/evm-substrate-address-converter/).
+You can convert the destination H160 address to its mapped Substrate-native ss58 address by using our [address converter](https://hoonsubin.github.io/evm-substrate-address-converter/).

 ![Untitled](img/10.png)

-OK, now you are ready to receive some local tokens on your Metamask!
-Go to account page on the explorer and click the send button of Alice.
-In the screen shown, you can input your SS58 address in `send to address` field and designate the amount to send.
+Now, you are ready to receive some local tokens within MetaMask!
+Visit the Account page on the explorer and click the send button beside Alice.
+In the screen shown, you can input your ss58 address in the `send to address` field, and choose an amount to send.
 Then click the `Make Transfer` button.

 ![4](img/4.png)

 Congratulations!
-Now you see your local token on Metamask.
-And you are almost ready to deploy your first smart contract on Shiden local network now!
+You should now see your local tokens within MetaMask, and are one step closer to being able to deploy your first smart contract on Shiden local network.

 ![5](img/5.png)